vulkano-rs/vulkano/www/guide/01-getting-started.md

 Like many other functions in vulkano, creating an instance returns a `Result`.
 If Vulkan is not installed on the system, this result will contain an error.
-For the sake of this example we call `expect` on the `Result`, which prints a message to stderr and terminates the application.
+For the sake of this example we call `expect` on the `Result`, which prints a message to stderr and terminates the application if it contains an error.
 In a real game or application you should handle that situation in a nicer way, for example by opening a dialog box with an explanation.

 You can now try your code by running: